Moving forward: 3 healthy responses to offense in marriage

 Taking time to pause before you speak allows you the time and space needed to go to God in prayer.
 When we walk in offense, it’s easy to turn our sight on the wrongs of our spouse.
 We see what they failed to do, the ball they dropped, the groceries they forgot, or the compliment they didn’t give.
 The one moment becomes added to the multitude of ways our spouses have shown their frailties.

-Praying allows us the time to seek God for clarity, peace, and direction.
+Praying for marriage restoration and reconciliation allows us the time to seek God for clarity, peace, and direction when we are facing offense in marriage.
 When we pray, we allow our hearts to be open to the guidance of the Holy Spirit.
 We learn how to lay aside our pride for love.
 We are led how to dig deeper instead of disconnecting.
 We clearly see the battle is not with our spouse, but with an enemy who seeks to destroy our homes and our family.
-Prayer is the way we fight for our marriages.
+Prayer is the way we fight for our marriages and overcome offense in our marriage.

 Practice showing grace and forgiveness OFTEN.